dd9jn/rfc4880bis/rfc4880bis.md

   - Marked SHA-1 as SHOULD NOT be used to create messages.
   - Marked MD5 as SHOULD NOT implement.
   - Changed v5 key fingerprint format to full 32 octets.
-  - Added Literal Data Packet format octet 'm'.
+  - Added Literal Data Packet format octet `m`.
   - Added Feature Flag for v5 key support.
   - Added AEAD Encrypted Data Packet.
   - Removed notes on extending the MDC packet.